-The Challenge of the Justice Gap in America
+The Challenge of Improving Access to Legal Services in America

 In the United States, only people charged with a criminal offense have a constitutional right to a lawyer.
 There are no free Public Defenders for low-income Marylanders defending critical civil cases, like home foreclosure, child custody, consumer debt or tax disputes.
 A recent study, Accessing Justice in the Contemporary USA, found that 66% of adults in the United States faced at least one civil legal issue in the past 18 months.